Support keeps growing thanks to you and other Cass fans!

 Cass Park Arena was built when open air style was more typical, but there’s been an evolution and it is now one of few remaining in upstate New York.

 Thanks to the City of Ithaca for the 2010 and 2016 renovations that have kept it operational, and to the many groups and individuals who pay for their facility use (ranging from hockey teams to beginner skaters to roller derby players and summer campers).
-In addition, the City has budgeted $100,000 for 2018, and a Tompkins County Tourism Grant for $50,000 was awarded to the IYB!
+In addition, the City has budgeted $100,000 for 2018, and $150,000 for 2020, and a Tompkins County Tourism Grant for $50,000 was awarded to the IYB!

 Cass Park Arena is a four-season community resource that needs upgrades to be sustainable and successful.